myoung8223/LAN-Media-Streaming/README.md

 # <img src="images/icon.png" alt="LAN Media Streaming icon" height="60" align="middle" />&nbsp;&nbsp;LAN Media Streaming

-Low-latency screen and audio streaming from a Windows PC to an Android panel or Linux PC, entirely over your local network.
+Low-latency screen and audio streaming from a Windows PC or Android device to an Android panel or Linux PC, entirely over your local network.
 No cloud, no accounts, nothing leaves the building.

-Built for classrooms — mirror a teacher's Windows PC onto a wall-mounted Android panel or a repurposed PC — but useful anywhere you want a private, self-hosted "wireless HDMI" over Wi-Fi or Ethernet.
+Built for classrooms — mirror a teacher's Windows PC or Chromebook onto a wall-mounted Android panel or a repurposed PC — but useful anywhere you want a private, self-hosted "wireless HDMI" over Wi-Fi or Ethernet.

 * **LAN-only.** Discovery, control, and media all stay on your subnet.
 No internet, no telemetry.
 * **Encrypted.** Optional TLS with trust-on-first-use certificate pinning.
+* **Windows or Android senders.** Stream from a Windows PC, or from an Android device — a phone, tablet, or a Chromebook that runs Android apps — using MediaProjection screen capture and MediaCodec H.264.
+Handy for casting a Chromebook to a classroom panel where no PC is present.
-* **Hardware-accelerated.** H.264 via AMD AMF or Intel Quick Sync on the sender, with a software (libx264) fallback.
+* **Hardware-accelerated.** On the Windows sender, H.264 via AMD AMF or Intel Quick Sync with a software (libx264) fallback; the Android sender encodes with MediaCodec on the device's own hardware.
 * **Android or Linux receivers.** Display on a wall-mounted Android panel or a Linux PC.
 The Linux receiver is a small C service (SDL2 + FFmpeg + OpenSSL) with VAAPI GPU decode and automatic software fallback — good for turning an old laptop or mini-PC into a panel.
-* **Configurable video.** Set the output resolution, H.264 bitrate, and frame rate (up to 60 fps) on the sender, or leave the defaults (1920×1080, 10 Mbps, 30 fps).
-Resolution acts as a bounding box: the screen is scaled to fit it, aspect ratio preserved, and never upscaled beyond your display's own resolution.
+* **Configurable video.** Set the output resolution, H.264 bitrate, and frame rate (up to 60 fps) on either sender, or leave the defaults (1920×1080, 10 Mbps, 30 fps).
+Resolution acts as a bounding box: the screen is scaled to fit it, aspect ratio preserved, and never upscaled beyond the source's own resolution.
-* **Multi-monitor aware.** On a PC with more than one display, pick which one to capture from a dropdown on the sender (defaults to the main display).
+* **Multi-monitor aware.** On a Windows PC with more than one display, pick which one to capture from a dropdown on the sender (defaults to the main display).
 * **Flexible addressing.** Find a receiver by its announced name, or — when broadcast discovery is blocked — by hostname (including mDNS `name.local`) or a literal IP, so you never have to chase a DHCP-assigned address.